Interior Painting Across Vista, Curtis / Targee, Eastern Bench & the Lower Bench

 Bench-specific permit consideration: setbacks and lot coverage.
 Many Bench lots are smaller than North End lots (typical 50' frontage with shorter depths), and additions or detached structures must navigate side and rear setbacks carefully.
 Zoning verification during initial design is critical to avoid late-stage redesigns.
 The City of Boise online permit portal has dramatically improved processing speed since 2022, but careful zoning analysis upfront prevents schedule surprises.

-Paint product
+Paint product — premium-grade only

-Color palette for mid-century ranches
+Color palette for Bench mid-century ranches

-Wood paneling treatment
+Wood paneling treatment — paint-over with proper prep

 Drywall and plaster repair materials

 Interior painting in older Bench homes occasionally surfaces issues that aren't apparent until prep work begins.
+Pre-screen at consultation walkthrough so the budget reflects them up front.

 Consultation and color planning (Week 1)